AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 ## Objective :dart:

-The objective of this project is to design and implement an automated data pipeline that retrieves the open-source data on A&E attendances and emergency admissions from the NHS Digital website.
+The objective of this project is to design and **implement an automated data pipeline that retrieves the open-source data on A&E attendances and emergency admissions from the NHS Digital website** (from January 2020 onwards).
 The pipeline will ensure that the data is collected, processed, and stored efficiently, enabling timely and accurate analysis.

-We will **retrieve monthly data from January 2020 onwards**.

 ## High-level Project Specifications :dart: